Getting Married for the Second Time

 Getting married for the second time around can be a lot easier than the first time.
 You’ll have a firm handle on how the day should run, and probably some opinions on what you want, and don’t want, at the wedding.
-There are many reasons why you might be getting married again.
-Perhaps in your previous marriage, you fell out of love or your spouse may have passed away.

 Traditional etiquette dictates a second wedding should be simple and casual, however modern etiquette (and common sense) tells us you can do whatever you want!

-Today we are going to cover off some advice for those of you having an encore wedding.
+Here we are going to cover off some advice for those of you having an encore wedding.

 A second marriage can be announced just as you would your first, by advertising it in the newspaper, posting it on Facebook, and phone calls.

 It might be obvious, but just in case – engagement rings from the past should not be worn anymore, even on a different finger.
 All signs of previous relationships should be taken away once planning for the wedding and announcements are made.
 This is a fresh start with your new partner.